 Privacy guaranteed.
 No spam, ever.

-What Is the Lowest MCAT Score Accepted By Med School?
+What Is the Lowest MCAT Score Accepted By a Med School?

-Most medical schools in the U.S. and Canada set their minimum MCAT cutoff in the 490–495 range, but scores below 490 are seldom accepted.
+The lowest MCAT score accepted by most medical schools in the US is 490-495.
+Scores below 490 are seldom accepted.
 That said, just meeting the minimum won’t make you competitive.

 According to the AAMC, the median MCAT score for all applicants is 506.1, while the median for matriculants is 511.8.
 In practical terms, anything below 506 is considered low, and to be truly competitive, you should aim for 512 or higher.

-To be a competitive applicant, it's recommended to aim for a score that is above the average for the schools you are targeting.
-However, keep in mind that MCAT scores are just one factor in the admissions process, and other aspects of your application, such as GPA, extracurricular activities, and personal statements, also play a significant role.
+To be a competitive applicant, it's recommended to aim for a score above the average scores for the schools you are targeting.
+However, remember that MCAT scores are just one factor in the admissions process, and other aspects of your application, such as GPA, extracurricular activities, and personal statements, also play a significant role.

 List of Med Schools that Don’t Require the MCAT

-Certain medical schools don’t require the MCAT.
-Many schools outside of the US do not require the test, such as Caribbean med schools and certain Canadian schools.
+Many schools outside of the US do not require the MCAT, such as Caribbean med schools and certain Canadian schools.
 However, if you’re looking to stay in the US and not pass the MCAT score with your application, there are plenty of options.

 • Brown University